Adaill/Gear/README.md

 Created by @criadepc — **OPEN SOURCE #free**

 ---

+IF inside THE GAME it BLOCKS NUM-, USE CAPSLOCK + HOME

 ## ✨ Objective
 I have motor and knowledge limitations, and this project was born to make my computer use easier and allow me to play in a fun way.